In recent years, it has become increasingly common for people to choose to live together rather than to get married or enter a civil partnership.

 Does cohabitation allow me the same rights as marriage/civil partnership?

 Generally speaking, you will have fewer rights if you are living together than if you are married or in a civil partnership.
 Many people wrongly believe that with the passage of time, cohabiting couples enjoy the same rights as married couples.
-There is an illusion that living together for a number of years earns a couple the titles of ‘common law husband and wife’ which gives them the same legal rights as married couples, although this is not legally the case.
+There is an illusion that living together for a number of years earns a couple the titles of ‘common law husband and wife’ which gives them the same legal rights as married couples or those in civil partnerships, although this is not legally the case.
 This misconception can unfortunately lead to a cohabiting couple being left in a vulnerable position should the relationship break down.

 Cohabitation and Property